jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 those setups that will affect the gameplay.

 Now, I've been observing this at the Knife
-Map of online CS 1.6, whether the 4 ping rate can be defeated by a higher ping like 50 ping rate.
+Map (no guns and explosives, pure knife only) of online CS 1.6, whether the 4 ping rate can be defeated by a higher ping like 50 ping rate.

 Just to give you a complete idea, knife skill in